-Many traditional medicine systems use herbal supplements and extracts to both treat and prevent allergic reactions, especially seasonal allergies.
+Many traditional medication systems use herbal supplements and extracts to treat and prevent allergic reactions, especially seasonal ones.

-Though there is little scientific evidence to support the use of most alternative or natural remedies, some people may find that some can provide relief from their symptoms.
+Though little scientific evidence supports using most alternative or natural remedies, some people may find that some can relieve their symptoms.

-- Bioflavonoids.
-These plant-based chemicals found in citrus fruits and blackcurrants may act as natural antihistamines.
-These can also be taken as supplements.
+- Bioflavonoids: These plant-based chemicals in citrus fruits and blackcurrants may act as natural antihistamines.

-- Supplements.
-Flaxseed oil, zinc, and vitamins A, C, and E are suggested to improve allergy symptoms.
+- Supplements: Flaxseed oil, zinc, and vitamins A, C, and E may improve allergy symptoms.

-- Acupuncture.
-Acupuncture treatments may help some people to find relief from their symptoms.
+- Acupuncture: Acupuncture treatments may help some people relieve their symptoms.

-A very severe allergic reaction can lead to a condition called anaphylaxis, or anaphylactic shock.
+A very severe allergic reaction can lead to anaphylaxis or anaphylactic shock.